paperless-ngx/paperless-ngx/docs/extending.rst

 The backend is a django application.
 I use PyCharm for development, but you can use whatever you want.

-This will also create a virtual environment, which you can enter with ``pipenv shell`` or execute one-shot commands in with ``pipenv run``.

 Configure the IDE to use the src/ folder as the base source folder.
 Configure the following launch configurations in your IDE: